JohnBetaCode/JohnBetaCode/Management_Notes.md

 * Achieving more with less.
 High-performance mindset
 * Efficiency: How to Achieve More with Less?
 * AI-Augmented Developer Teams in Enterprises
+* Navigating Career Paths: Developer or Leader in the Age of AI
+* The 5 Rookie Leadership Mistakes That Can Cost You Your Job (and How to Avoid Them)
+* The Golden Triangle of Effective Leadership

 <br />